 (Optional) Install a JDK for Java Bindings.
 FoundationDB currently builds with Java 8.

-Navigate to the directory where you checked out the foundationdb repo.
+Navigate to the directory where you checked out the FoundationDB repository.

 Build from source.